What's New!

 but the decision was reversed and it was decided to show a visible sign of the new historical phase in the very heart of Papal Rome: Piazza Venezia.

-(*) Terza Roma (the third Rome) was the name given to Rome in many poems
+(*) Terza Roma (Third Rome) was the name given to Rome in many poems and inscriptions

 celebrating il Risorgimento (the historical process which led to the Unification of Italy); the assumption behind this appellation is that Ancient Rome was the first and Renaissance Rome the second